 “Being diligent with your SPF is the best skincare advice anyone can give you”, agrees Kirsti Shuba, facialist and co-founder of Katherine Daniels Skincare.
 “UV rays are the number one cause of premature ageing and the SPF in your foundation and moisturiser won’t provide your skin with enough protection.
 Don’t just reach for your SPF whilst sunbathing – without fail we should all be applying a broad-spectrum SPF everyday (come rain or shine) as the last step of our skincare regime to protect and defend our skin from the harmful UV rays.”

-The good news is, investing in an SPF is a great way to safeguard your skin against the harmful effects of the sun.
+The good news is, that investing in an SPF is a great way to safeguard your skin against the harmful effects of the sun.
 The bad news is that most of us aren’t using it properly.
-So, to separate facts from fiction and to ensure you’re getting the most out of your sun protection, we’ve created this handy guide to the do’s and don’ts of SPF, just in time for summer.
+So, to separate fact from fiction and to ensure you’re staying sun-safe, we’ve created this handy guide to the do’s and don’ts of SPF, just in time for summer.
 You’re welcome.

 DO understand your SPF